-- Using a large, deep skillet, add olive oil and place over medium-high heat.
+- Using a large skillet, add olive oil and place over medium-high heat.
 Add celery, onion, green onions and bell peppers; sauté, stirring occasionally, for 8-10 minutes, or until peppers have begun to soften and most of the liquid has evaporated from the pan.

 - Using a separate skillet, add Andouille sausage and garlic; stir until well combined.
 Sauté for 5-6 minutes, stirring occasionally.

-- Remove skillets from heat and transfer ingredients into bowl with crumbled biscuits and cornbread.
+- Remove skillets from heat and transfer ingredients into bowl with crumbled cornbread and biscuits.
 Add undrained tomatoes, eggs, salt and pepper; stir until well combined.

 - Transfer mixture into (2) greased 9”x13” baking dishes.

 - Top dishes with foil and bake for 50 minutes.

 - Remove foil and continue baking for 20-25 more minutes, or until tops are golden brown.